Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Theoretical model and coexistence of multi-photon processes in multi-level SFQ circuits

 \section{Theoretical model and coexistence of multi-photon processes in multi-level SFQ circuits}

-In this section, we first briefly review the theoretical model on the interaction between the SFQ circuit with three Josephson junctions and the externally applied time-dependent magnetic flux.
-In the meanwhile, as the complementary and generalization of the results in Ref.~\cite{liu2005}, we will clarify some points which were not studied in the former literatures (e.g., in Refs.~\cite{liu2005,orlando}).
+In this section, we first study theoretically the interaction model between the SFQ circuit with three Josephson junctions and the externally applied time-dependent magnetic flux.
+In the following, the abbreviation SFQ usually denotes two-level system (qubit) of the SFQ circuit if we do not specify it.
+As the complementary and generalization of the results in Ref.~\cite{liu2005}, we will clarify some points which were not studied in the former literatures (e.g., in Refs.~\cite{liu2005,orlando}).
 Then we will summarize the selection rules and discuss the coexistence of multi-photon processes in the multi-level systems.